 The occupants (and architects) of this 207 sq. ft. home –the Morrison’s, embody a lifestyle many of us long for— a life free from soul crushing mortgage debt, lobotomizing work routines, a fixed address, and a healthy sense of well-being.

 For others it isn’t about freeing up additional funds or peace of mind: It’s about surviving a recession that won’t seem to dissipate.

 Rising housing/energy/utility costs and environmental damage to peoples’ homes or environment are making them turn to this cheaper, more flexible living option.

 No matter the reason behind this new tiny house trend, it appears to be expanding.
 Tiny home seekers and dwellers are gathering online to swap construction tips, and discuss building code legislation.

 Communities are springing up everywhere.

-This certainly will not be the last of tiny houses from Hobo with a Laptop.
 Although their return on investment looks great on paper, I’m more interested in the intangible.

 The utility these (often mobile) homes provide their occupants while reconnecting them with nature, and making living a “digital nomad” lifestyle (of working online and living abroad, remotely) a little easier is liberating.